- Bur Parsley

 Flowers: The small white flowers are aromatic and have 5 petals arranged in an umbrella shape.

-Stem: Mature plants are 0.3 – 2 m tall.
+Stem: Mature plants are typically under 1 m tall, though they occasionally reach up to 2 m.
 The stems are hollow and furrowed and bare a fringe of hairs at the stem nodes.

 Leaves: The leaves are alternate and finely divided with a lacy, fern-like appearance.
 They are generally hairy when the plant is young, and the base of the leaves clasp at the stem.

-Fruit: Each flower produces 2 joined seeds.
-The narrow seeds are 6 – 7 mm long with a pronounced point.
+Fruit: Each flower produces 2 bur-like seeds.
+The narrow seeds are 6 – 7 mm long with a pronounced point (‘beak’).
 Unripe seeds are green, and mature seeds are brown and shiny.
 The seeds are covered with minute hooked bristles.

 Roots: Thick taproot that spreads rapidly, reaching up to 2 m in length.

 Habitat and Origin